nelsonic1/databases-up-and-running/NoSQL/Cassandra/README.md

 - [DataStax Documentation](https://docs.datastax.com/en/landing_page/doc/landing_page/cassandra.html)
 - [Learn Cassandra gitbook](https://teddyma.gitbooks.io/learncassandra/content/) (This is for older versions of Cassandra but still has valuable information)
 - Seek out additional resources about designing schemas for Cassandra
+- Insert some of your own data into the tables in the musicdb.
+- Write some advanced queries